UN human rights body opens session as Myanmar concerns loom - WTMJ

 Associated Press

-GENEVA (AP) — The U.N.’s top human rights body has opened its first and highest-level meeting of 2021, amid growing concerns on issues including the military coup in Myanmar, the arrest of opposition leader Alexei Navalny in Russia and the rights situations in countries including Ethiopia and Sri Lanka.
+GENEVA (AP) — The U.N.’s top human rights body has opened its first and highest-level meeting of 2021, amid growing concerns on issues including the military coup in Myanmar, the arrest of Russian opposition leader Alexei Navalny and the rights situations in countries including Ethiopia and Sri Lanka.

-The four-week session at the Human Rights Council starting Monday has drawn several presidents and prime ministers for its “high-level segment,” and Venezuelan President Nicolas Maduro, whose government has led a violent crackdown against dissent, was set to speak.
-The United States is set to renew its council participation after a 2 1/2-year walkout during the term of former President Donald Trump.
+The four-week session at the Human Rights Council starting Monday drew several presidents and prime ministers for its “high-level segment.”
+Venezuelan President Nicolas Maduro spoke out against “economic aggression” by critics who sanctioned his country over his government’s violent crackdown on dissent.

+Some Western powers voiced a laundry list of rights concerns.
+British Foreign Secretary Dominic Raab cited a “dire and shocking situation” in Russia and said it was “disgraceful” that Navalny, a vocal critic of President Vladimir Putin, had been sentenced on “arbitrary charges” after being poisoned last year.

+German Foreign Minister Heiko Maas spoke out on China, citing “arbitrary detention of ethnic minorities” like Muslim Uighurs in the Xinjiang region and “China’s crackdown on civil liberties in Hong Kong.”

+“There has never been so-called genocide, forced labor or religious oppression in Xinjiang,” Wang said, according to an interpreter.
+“Such inflammatory accusations are fabricated out of ignorance and prejudice.
+They’re simply malicious and politically driven hypes and couldn’t be further from the truth.”

+“Human rights are not a monopoly by a small number of countries,” he said.
+Wang also reiterated China’s invitation to the U.N. human rights chief, Michelle Bachelet, to visit Xinjiang.

-Concerns about China’s treatment of Muslim Uighurs, a squeeze by Ethiopia’s government on the country’s Tigray region and state-sponsored violence in countries including Nicaragua were likely to face scrutiny during the session.
+Aside from such hot-button issues, the session is expected to tackle a global array of human rights concerns like post-election repression in Belarus, a squeeze by Ethiopia’s government on the country’s Tigray region, and state-sponsored violence in countries including Nicaragua.

 “Every corner of the globe is suffering from the sickness of violations of human rights,” said U.N.
 Secretary-General Antonio Guterres.